groue/GRMustache/Guides/variable_tag_helpers.md

 NSString *rendering = [template render:data];
 ```

-Since this pattern should be common, the library ships with the `GRMustacheDynamicPartial` class, which is less verbose:
+Since some of you may fall in love with dynamic partials, the library ships with the `GRMustacheDynamicPartial` class, which is less verbose:

 ```objc
 id data = @{